Kelsey Araujo: Club career

 Araujo began the summer of 2021 in the short season league UWS with FC Buffalo and was the team's leading goal scorer in the Blitzers' inaugural season en route to an East Conference title and a loss in the UWS Conference Final - two matches shy of a National Championship appearance.

 In the fall ahead of the 2021/22, Araujo signed for French second-tier side Le Havre, helping them earn promotion to the French top flight and becoming known as their main spearheads in attack.

 International career

 In 2022, Araujo debuted for the Portugal women's national football team.

 Style of play

 Araujo mainly operates as a striker but can also operate as a playmaker and is known for her versatility.

 Personal life

 Her relatives mainly reside in North America.
 On August 10, 2024, Kelsey got engaged to boyfriend Bautista Pedezert per both of their Instagram profiles.

+In 2024, she was selected as one of the Simcoe Muskoka Catholic District School Board’s Outstanding Graduates program recipients.